 How to Make Sauerkraut in a Jar

-Now that you know more of the many health benefits of sauerkraut, it’s time to take advantage of them by learning to make your own at home!
+Now that you know more about the many health benefits of sauerkraut, it’s time to take advantage of them by learning to make your own at home!
 It’s easy, fun, and inexpensive to make.

-First, finely chop cabbage and put it in a bowl.
+First, finely chop the cabbage and put it in a bowl.
 Massage the cabbage with clean hands until it softens and releases its natural juices.
 Next, pack it into a jar, cover it with a saltwater brine, and use a Fermentools system to ensure a smooth fermentation process.
 After 2-6 weeks, your sauerkraut will be ready to consume and can be moved to cold storage.

 See our basic sauerkraut recipe for full details.

 In conclusion, sauerkraut proves to be a powerhouse of health benefits that can positively impact your life.
 Whether you're looking to boost your digestive health, strengthen your immune system, or improve your overall well-being, sauerkraut has much to offer.
 By incorporating this fermented delight into your diet, you can experience its transformative effects.
 If you have more questions about sauerkraut and its benefits, refer to the FAQs below.

 Sauerkraut is rich in probiotics, which support a healthy gut microbiome.
 Consuming sauerkraut regularly can aid in digestion, improve nutrient absorption, and alleviate digestive issues.

 While sauerkraut itself is low in calories, its probiotics and fiber content can promote a feeling of fullness, potentially assisting in weight management when incorporated into a balanced diet.